inspectit-docker/cmr/README.md

 If you have another server, for example Weblogic, please refer to our [documentation](https://documentation.novatec-gmbh.de/display/INSPECTIT/Installation+Weblogic) or write a comment.

 ## Build the docker image
-If you want to build the inspectIT CMR image yourself, checkout this repository and run
+If you want to build the inspectIT CMR image yourself, checkout our repository and run

 ```bash
 $ docker build -t inspectit/cmr .
 ```

 You need a docker installation or the - fantastic - boot2docker if you are on Windows or Mac

+## Issues
+If you have problems with this image or any questions feel free to create an [issue](https://github.com/inspectIT/docker-CMR/issues/new) or leave a comment below.

+## Contributions
+If you wan't to contribute to this image, please look at the sources at [github](https://github.com/inspectIT/docker-CMR) and send us a pull request.